 2: Our trip today takes us through the rich corn and soybean farms of Illinois and Indiana.
-Night in Columbus, capital of Ohio.
+Night in Dublin, OH.

 5: Today we travel north into Maine.
 This morning we stop to view the Portland Head Light Lighthouse.
-By early afternoon we check into the ferry terminal in Portland and board the CAT Ferry to Yarmouth, NS.
-During the 5 1/2-hour ferry ride we enjoy an included dinner.
+By early afternoon we check into the ferry terminal in Portland and board the CAT Ferry for a 5 1/2 hour ferry ride to Yarmouth, NS.
 Night in Yarmouth.

 7: Our touring today takes us away from the city and along the coast to Lunenburg, one of the greatest fishing ports on the continent.
 Our guide tells us about the history of this village which dates back to the mid 1700’s.
 On return to Halifax we stop at Peggy’s Cove, the world famous haven for artists and photographers.